Ngufor-emmanuella/Loaderboard-proj/README.md

 # loaderboard-proj
-In this project I built a loader board
+In this project I built a Leaderboard list app, using webpack and ES6 features, modules.
 ## Built With

 - HTML